Nivashini-oracle/MINEGUARD-X-Dashboard/README.md

 This module simulates **Vehicle-to-Vehicle (V2V) communication** for the MINEGUARD-X mine vehicle safety prototype using dummy sensor values.

-The software can be developed and tested independently before integration with the physical vehicles.
+The software is designed and tested independently before integration with the physical vehicles.

 ## Inputs